 The abrasive blast cleaning industry borrows heavily from the terminology of the geological sciences.
 The concept of relative hardness adopted by the abrasive industry is taken from a term from mineralogy called the "Mohs number" developed by Friedreich Mohs, a nineteenth century German mineralogist.
-His scale of hardness for 10 common minerals (talc is the softest rated at 1 and diamond is the hardest rated at 10) is widely used to set minimum limits on this property.
+His scale of hardness for 10 common minerals (talc is the softest rated at 1 and diamond is the hardest rated at 10) is widely used to grade mineral hardness.

 Abrasives for blasting generally have a hardness greater than 6.0 on the Mohs scale.
-Silica sand has a hard-ness of 7.0 and garnet has a Mohs number of 7.5.
+Silica sand has a hardness of 7.0 and garnet has a Mohs number of 7.5.
 Diamond is arbitrarily set at 10.